This post was originally written by Sunder Ramachandran on his blog Learning Experiments. Many thanks for sharing.

 To see the original blog posting on Sunder Ramachandran's Learning Experiments, click here.

-To learn more about blended learning, please check out InSync Training's Blended Learning Design Certificate course by clicking on the name or on the graphic below.
+To learn more about blended learning, please check out InSync Training's Create Better Blended Learning Using Campaign Design workshop.